Q+A: Kathleen Gilrain, Smack Mellon

 At Plymouth Street and Brooklyn Bridge Park, there's an art gallery known as Smack Mellon.
 Smack Mellon, founded in 1995, has been a native DUMBO gallery for quite some time now, offering an ongoing series of fantastic exhibits.
-In addition, their sought after fellowship program offers under-the-radar artists exhibition opportunities, studio space and even tech assistance?
-We sat down with executive director, Kathleen Gilrain to learn more about this unique space.
+Additionally, their sought after fellowship program offers under-the-radar artists exhibition opportunities, studio space, and even tech assistance!
+We sat down with Executive Director Kathleen Gilrain to learn more about this unique space.

 How was Smack Mellon formed?

-Can you tell me a little more about the programs you created?
+Can you tell us a little more about the programs you created?

-Well, first, we have the exhibition program on the street level access to the gallery.
+Well, first we have the exhibition program on the street level access to the gallery.
 We have a really large space, so we do solo exhibitions and group exhibitions.
-We usually do six solos a year and two groups shows.
+We usually do six solos and two groups shows each year.
 We have opportunities for guest curators and artists to apply to be a part of our exhibitions as well.
-We don't always choose from the applications sent in but we do check all of them!
+We don't always choose from the applications sent in, but we do check all of them!
 One way emerging artists can potentially be selected to be a part of our program is through our emerging artist exhibition, which is curated by an emerging curator.
-Emerging artist can submit through our submittable program.
+Emerging artists can submit through our submittable program.
 Everyone's work gets reviewed by the guest curator who selects 50% of the work for the show through submissions.
 The group shows are curated by guest curators whereas the solo exhibitions are curated by us.

-Is there anything upcoming that you are really excited about?
+Is there anything coming up that you're really excited about?

 We did an exhibition last January called called Respond.
-It was an open call exhibition where we publicized the opportunity for artists to respond to the non-indictment of the officer who killed Eric Garner and the whole black lives movement that had started before that.
+It was an open call exhibition where we publicized the opportunity for artists to respond to the non-indictment of the officer who killed Eric Garner and the whole Black Lives Matter movement that had started before that.
 We planned this exhibition the day after the non-indictment was announced and the huge protest.
 We postponed our planned exhibition to hold this exhibition.
 We received 600 submission, so we couldn't show everything, but we did show 200 works of art from all over different countries and across America.
-We had a lot of interest in this show and many people came to see it.
+We had a lot of interest in this show, and many people came to see it.

-Last but not least, any favorite spots in DUMBO?
+Last but not least, what are your favorite spots in DUMBO?